 Update Your Tax and Insurance Information

 Once your divorce is final, more likely than not your tax situation is going to change substantially.
-You may need to increase your tax withholdings due to the change, based on no longer having dependents to claim when filing your tax return.
-Conversely, if your spouse made more money than you, you may be able to decrease your monthly withholdings at this point, and have money to meet new expenses each month.
-When the divorce is finalized, you will also want to review your life insurance policies and update your beneficiaries, since they may have changed.
+You may need to increase your tax withholdings due to the change.
+This is based on no longer having dependents to claim when filing your tax return.
+Conversely, if your spouse made more than you, you may be able to decrease your monthly withholdings.
+When the divorce is finalized, you will also want to review your life insurance policies and update your beneficiaries.